 The program focuses on pharmacogenetic testing.
 This uses your DNA, or genetic information, to help your doctor determine prescription drugs that may work better for you.

-PHASeR launched this year at a pilot site in Durham, North Carolina.
+PHASeR launched in 2019 at a pilot site in Durham, North Carolina.
 While Sanford and the VA encourage cancer survivors to participate, a cancer diagnosis is not required.
 The Sanford-VA partnership plans to expand the program to 250,000 U.S. veterans at 125 sites by 2022.

-This program comes at no cost for veterans or taxpayers due to a $25 million gift from philanthropist Denny Sanford and a matching fundraising effort from Sanford Health.
+This program comes at no cost for veterans or taxpayers.
+It is funded by a $25 million gift from philanthropist Denny Sanford, and a matching fundraising effort from Sanford Health.

 The second annual VHA iEx took place Oct.
 22-23 at the National Press Club in Washington, D.C.
 The event included demonstrations by VHA employee innovators, VHA iEx Talks and the live conclusion of VHA Shark Tank 2019.